Kevin Trapp (American soccer)

-Kevin Trapp (born June 27, 1984 in Minnesota) is a former American soccer player.
+Kevin Trapp (born June 27, 1984) is an American former soccer player.

 Career

-Youth and College
+Youth and college

-Trapp grew up in Charlotte, North Carolina, and played college soccer at James Madison University, where he was a four year starter.
+Trapp grew up in Charlotte, North Carolina, and played college soccer at James Madison University, where he was a four-year starter.
 He currently holds the school's freshmen shutout record with 8 shutouts, and is ranked second all-time at JMU in shutouts for career with 26.
 Trapp was consistently ranked in leaders among the CAA Conference and within the Top 10 for the NCAA in GAA and saves all 4 years as a starter at James Madison University.
-Trapp's efforts in goal helped aid in JMU's Top 25 national ranking during the 2003-2006 seasons, with Top 10 national rankings in both the 2004 and 2005 seasons.
+Trapp's efforts in goal helped aid in JMU's Top 25 national ranking during the 2003–2006 seasons, with Top 10 national rankings in both the 2004 and 2005 seasons.
 During the 2004 and 2005 season, Trapp was understudied by Matt Glaeser who later transferred to the University of Hartford.
+Trapp holds Top 10 Rankings for JMU's All-Time Goalkeeper Records; 2nd- Career Shutouts, 5th- Career Saves, 6th- Career GAA, 9th- Single Season GAA, 8th- Single Season Shutouts, and 8th- Single Season Save Percentage.
+He is currently ranked 6th for the Colonial Athletic Association Conference's Career Records in Shutouts.

 As a club player he won four North Carolina State Championships, Southwest Regional Champion, and was a 2000 United States Youth Soccer Association National Finalist.
 Trapp also earned a two-time All State, All-Region and All-County honoree, was named to the Charlotte Observer All-Star team, and was a three-time All-Southwestern 4A Conference player in high school for Myers Park High School.